Photo Gallery | Brattleboro Fourth of July Parade 2014

 Added Baldauf, a Masons district deputy grand master: "She's not quite watertight yet."

 That summed up the spirit of those who braved a cool, wet morning to line up for the 41st annual Brattleboro Goes Fourth parade.
-Though the weather cut the size of the parade by roughly a third, marchers and volunteers still turned out en masse to ensure that Independence Day didn't pass by without fire engines, marching bands and waving flags.

 "The weather won't stop people, I don't think.
 People love a parade," said Chip Cummings as he stood on Atwood Street, waving parade units into place.